fragaria/karmen-docs/docs/printers.md

 custom OctoPrint boxes too, so that you will be able to connect your existing devices even in cloud mode.

-When dealing with IP addresses, it is vital that the **address is reachable by your Karmen deployment**.
+When dealing with IP addresses, it is essential that the **address is reachable by your Karmen deployment**.
 Easiest way to make sure is to run both Karmen and your controllers *on the same network*.
-If Karmen cannot reach the boxes, it won't be able to control them.
+If Karmen cannot reach your boxes, it won't be able to control them.

 ### Adding a Karmen Pill